AlgoMaster Logo

 A good example of this approach is finding the Nth node from the end of a linked list.

-• Move both pointers one step at a time until the first pointer reaches the end.
+• Then move both pointers one step at a time until the fast pointer reaches the end.

-• At this point, the second pointer will be at the Nth node from the end.
+• The slow pointer is now at the Nth node from the end.

 When to use two pointers pattern?